-Computer Vision Metrics provides an extensive survey and analysis of current and historical feature description and machine vision methods, with a detailed taxonomy for local, regional and global features.
+Computer Vision Metrics provides an extensive survey and analysis of over 100 current and historical feature description and machine vision methods, with a detailed taxonomy for local, regional and global features.
+This book provides necessary background to develop intuition about why interest point detectors and feature descriptors actually work, how they are designed, with observations about tuning the methods for achieving robustness and invariance targets for specific applications.
 The survey is broader than it is deep, with over 540 references provided to dig deeper.
 The taxonomy includes search methods, spectra components, descriptor representation, shape, distance functions, accuracy, efficiency, robustness and invariance attributes, and more.
-This book provides necessary background to develop intuition about why interest point detectors and feature descriptors actually work, how they are designed, and observations about tuning the methods for achieving robustness and invariance targets for specific applications.
-This is not another ‘how-to’ book with source code examples and shortcuts, but rather provides a counterpoint to the many fine opencv community source code resources currently available for hands-on practitioners.
+Rather than providing ‘how-to’ source code examples and shortcuts, this book provides a counterpoint discussion to the many fine opencv community source code resources available for hands-on practitioners.

 What youll learn

-- Interest point & descriptor concepts (interest points, corners, ridges, blobs, contours, edges, maxima), interest point tuning and culling, interest point methods (Laplacian, LOG, Moravic, Harris, Harris-Stephens, Shi-Tomasi, Hessian, Difference of Gaussians, Salient Regions, MSER, SUSAN, FAST, FASTER, AGHAST, Local Curvature, Morphological Regions, more), descriptor concepts (shape, sampling pattern, spectra, gradients, binary patterns, basis features).
+- Interest point & descriptor concepts (interest points, corners, ridges, blobs, contours, edges, maxima), interest point tuning and culling, interest point methods (Laplacian, LOG, Moravic, Harris, Harris-Stephens, Shi-Tomasi, Hessian, difference of Gaussians, salient regions, MSER, SUSAN, FAST, FASTER, AGHAST, local curvature, morphological regions, and more), descriptor concepts (shape, sampling pattern, spectra, gradients, binary patterns, basis features), feature descriptor families.

-- Local binary descriptors (LBP, LBP-TOP, LTP, FREAK, ORB, BRISK, BRIEF, CENSUS, more).
+- Local binary descriptors (LBP, LTP, FREAK, ORB, BRISK, BRIEF, CENSUS, and more).

-- Shape descriptors (Image Moments, area, perimeter, centroid, D-NETS, Chain Codes, Fourier, Wavelets, more) texture descriptors, structural and statistical (Harallick, SDM, extended SDM, edge metrics, Laws Metrics, LBP, more).
+- Shape descriptors (Image moments, area, perimeter, centroid, D-NETS, chain codes, Fourier descriptors, wavelets, and more) texture descriptors, structural and statistical (Harallick, SDM, extended SDM, edge metrics, Laws metrics, RILBP, and more).

-- Basis space descriptors (Zernike Moments, several other transforms, Steerable Filter Basis Sets, Fourier Descriptors, Sparse Coding, Codebooks, Descriptor Vocabularies, more), HAAR methods (SURF, USURF, MUSURF, GSURF, Viola Jones, more), descriptor-based image reconstruction.
+- Basis space descriptors (Zernike moments, KL, SLANT, steerable filter basis sets, sparse coding, codebooks, descriptor vocabularies, and more), HAAR methods (SURF, USURF, MUSURF, GSURF, Viola Jones, and more), descriptor-based image reconstruction.

-- Image-processing methods targeted at specific feature descriptor methods (point, line and area methods, basis space methods), colorimetry (CIE, HSV, RGB, CAM02, gamut mapping, more).
+- Image pre-processing methods, examples are provided targeting specific feature descriptor families (point, line and area methods, basis space methods), colorimetry (CIE, HSV, RGB, CAM02, gamut mapping, and more).

-- Ground truth data, real and synthetic datasets, survey of datasets.
+- Ground truth data, some best-practices and examples are provided, with a survey of real and synthetic datasets.

-- Vision pipeline optimizations, types of compute resources (CPU, GPU, DSP, more), hypothetical optimized vision pipeline examples (face recognition, object recognition, image classification, augmented reality), optimization alternatives for effective use of SIMD, VLIW, kernels, threads, parallel languages, memory, more.
+- Vision pipeline optimizations, mapping algorithms to compute resources (CPU, GPU, DSP, and more), hypothetical high-level vision pipeline examples (face recognition, object recognition, image classification, augmented reality), optimization alternatives with consideration for performance and power to make effective use of SIMD, VLIW, kernels, threads, parallel languages, memory, and more.